RevEngAI/reai-ida/README.md

 ![upload_file](./assets/img/3.png)

-Select `Upload Binary`, it will automatically ask whether you want analysis to be done on the file.
+Select `Process Binary`, it will automatically ask whether you want analysis to be done on the file.
 Currently the analysis does not support customisation but will in the future.

 ![analyse_file](./assets/img/11.png)